bridg-db/bridg/README.md

 ### Rules stress testing

-There may be undiscovered edgecases where an attacker could circumvent our database rules and access data that they shouldn't be allowed to.
-Here's a [previous example](https://github.com/JoeRoddy/bridg/issues/2) for reference.
+There may be undiscovered edgecase where a specific type of query could circumvent database rules and access data that it shouldn't be allowed to.
+Here's a [previous example](https://github.com/JoeRoddy/bridg/issues/2) from an early version of Bridg for reference.

 If you stumble upon something like this, please 🙏 [create an issue](https://github.com/JoeRoddy/bridg/issues/new) with a detailed example, so it can be fixed.

+### Contributions

+To get started, check out the [contributing doc](./CONTRIBUTING.md). pls send help 🙃